 This open air rooftop bar overlooking Trafalgar Square stays open throughout the winter with a special menu featuring all manner of mulling.
 In summer, it's a lovely (if often busy) place to go and look down on the unsuspecting tourists below.

-Vista at the Trafalgar, 2 Spring Gardens, Trafalgar Square, Sw1A 2TS
+The Rooftop at the Trafalgar (formerly Vista), 2 Spring Gardens, Trafalgar Square, Sw1A 2TS

-Next time you walk pass Albion deli and cafe in Shoreditch, look up.
-There's a terrace up there, complete with rooftop orangery — part of the Boundary bar and grill.
+Next time you walk pass Albion cafe in Shoreditch, look up.
+There's a terrace up there, complete with heated rooftop orangery — part of the Boundary bar and grill.
 Lemons and clementines are among the fruits being grown.
 While the outside area is mainly reserved for drinks — including warm cocktails in the winter — you can also order from the grill menu.
-Tuck into seafood or a warming raclette while taking in the east London skyline.
+Tuck into seafood during summer or a warming winter raclette while taking in the east London skyline.

 Boundary Rooftop, 2-4 Boundary Street, Shoreditch, E2 7DD

 Big Chill House, King's Cross